 Mongolian Gerbil Information

-mongolian gerbil The Mongolian Gerbil (Meriones unguiculatus) is also known as a "desert rat" because it naturally lives in the desert.
+The Mongolian Gerbil (Meriones unguiculatus) is also called "desert rat" and that is because it lives naturally in the desert.
 The Mongolian Gerbil is a friendly and social animal that lives in family groups.
 In the wild, the animals live in (semi) deserts of Mongolia.

 Body weight : 70 - 130 grams